delta-io/delta-sharing/README.md

 If you are using [Databricks Runtime](https://docs.databricks.com/runtime/dbr.html), you can follow [Databricks Libraries doc](https://docs.databricks.com/libraries/index.html) to install the library on your clusters.

-## Download the share profile file
+## Accessing Shared Data

-[A profile file](PROTOCOL.md#profile-file-format) is a JSON file that contains the information to access a Delta Sharing server.
-The connectors need this file to access the shared tables.
-There are multiple ways to download the profile file:
+The connector accesses shared tables based on [profile files](PROTOCOL.md#profile-file-format), which are JSON files containing a user's credentials to access a Delta Sharing Server.
+We have several ways to get started:

-- Download the profile file from our open Delta Sharing Server [here](https://databricks-datasets-oregon.s3-us-west-2.amazonaws.com/delta-sharing/share/open-datasets.share).
-We host an open Delta Sharing Server with several open datasets.
-You can try the connectors with these datasets.
+- Download the profile file to access an open, example Delta Sharing Server that we're hosting [here](https://databricks-datasets-oregon.s3-us-west-2.amazonaws.com/delta-sharing/share/open-datasets.share).
+You can try the connectors with this sample data.
 - Start your own [Delta Sharing Server](#delta-sharing-server) and create your own profile file following [profile file format](PROTOCOL.md#profile-file-format) to connect to this server.
-- Download the profile file from your data provider.
+- Download a profile file from your data provider.

 ## Quick Start